Kaya F.C.–Iloilo

 Founded in 1996 as Kaya Futbol Club in Makati, the club's name comes from the Filipino word káya ("we can").
 While in Old Tagalog, the word is defined as susi ng kapatiran ("key to brotherhood").
 Both of these definitions provide the basis for Kaya's team spirit and vision.
-The club was a founding member of the United Football League (UFL)—the de facto top-level league of Philippine football back then.
+The club was a founding member of the United Football League (UFL)—the de facto top-level league of Philippine football at the time.
 They played in the UFL throughout its existence from 2010 to 2016.
-In 2017, the club changed its name to Kaya F.C.–Makati upon joining the PFL, the official top flight of Philippine football.
+In 2017, the club changed its name to Kaya–Makati upon joining the PFL, the official top flight of Philippine football.
 In 2018, they relocated to Iloilo City and changed their name accordingly.

 History

 Kaya Futbol Club traces its origins to the late 1980s and early 1990s, when men played football in a wooden basketball court at the old Makati campus of the International School Manila (ISM) in present-day Century City, Makati.

-In July 1996, Kaya was officially established by Chris Hagedorn, ISM football coach Bob Kovach, and former national team players Rudy del Rosario, and John-Rey "Lupoy" Bela-ong.
+In July 1996, Kaya FC was officially established by Chris Hagedorn, ISM football coach Bob Kovach, and former national team players Rudy del Rosario, and John-Rey "Lupoy" Bela-ong.
 Chris Hagedorn once pointed out that the name "Kaya" is derived from the Filipino word for "can do it" or "we can".
 Kaya co-founder Rudy del Rosario points to the lyrics of Bob Marley's song Kaya, when asked about the origin of the club's name.

 The club began to join outdoor 7-a-side football tournaments playing against other teams, frequently making podium-finishes in these competitions.

 In the late 1990s, Kaya participated in official and more challenging 11-a-side football tournaments organized by the National Capital Region Football Association.
 In the early 2000s, the club played in numerous competitions like the Globe Super Cup.
 In 2002, the club played in the first incarnation of the United Football League.
+In 2003, Kaya were crowned national champions after defeating Philippine Navy 2–1.

 Between 2000 and 2009, Kaya defeated the Philippine Armed Forces clubs in two separate championship matches and was the champion of the old incarnation of the United Football League (UFL) on three occasions.
 The club was eventually recognized as one of the only club teams capable of defeating the "big three", composed of the Philippine Army, Philippine Air Force and Philippine Navy football clubs.

 Before the club participated in the inaugural UFL Cup in 2009, the CEO of LBC Express Santiago Araneta began investing on the club, helping Kaya to become one of the finest clubs in the Philippines.